Skip to main content

 # PostgreSQL: scheduled CNPG ScheduledBackup + the recoverability window

-kubectl get scheduledbackup -n my-project
+kubectl get scheduledbackup -n acme-production

-kubectl get cluster.postgresql.cnpg.io my-postgres -n my-project \
+kubectl get cluster.postgresql.cnpg.io my-postgres -n acme-production \

 -o jsonpath='{.status.firstRecoverabilityPoint}{"\n"}'